Industrial Photography of Heavy Mining Components for UGL

 General workshop imagery was captured to document workflow, tooling, and team interaction, with lighting managed to correct colour cast from industrial environments while maintaining a natural, unobtrusive look.

-Internal aerial photography and video were also produced using drone systems operated safely within the workshop environment, offering elevated perspectives of facility layout and production scale.
+Internal aerial industrial photography and video were also produced using drone systems operated safely within the workshop environment, offering elevated perspectives of facility layout and production scale.

 A follow-up visit was completed to photograph group and individual team portraits on site, timed to coincide with senior leadership availability.
 This ensured alignment between technical documentation and people-focused imagery within a single, cohesive asset library.